From Tutte to Floater and Gotsman: On the Resolution of Planar Straight-line Drawings and Morphs: Introduction

-Despite the fame of the above algorithms, little is known about the resolution of T-drawings, F-drawings, and FG-morphs.
+In this paper, we study the resolution of T-drawings, F-drawings, and FG-morphs of maximal plane graphs.
 The \emph{resolution} is perhaps the most studied aesthetic criterion for the readability of a graph drawing.
 Measuring the resolution of a drawing can be done in many ways, for example by considering the area of the drawing, if the vertices have integer coordinates, or by bounding the smallest angle in the drawing.
 We adopt a natural definition of resolution, namely the ratio between the smallest and the largest distance between two (distinct, non-incident, and non-adjacent) geometric objects representing vertices or edges.
-The goal of this paper is to study the resolution of T-drawings, F-drawings, and FG-morphs of maximal plane graphs.
-The only related result we are aware of is the one by Eades and Garvan~\cite{eg-dspg-95} (independently observed by Chambers et al.~\cite{cegl-dgp-12}), who proved that T-drawings of $n$-vertex maximal plane graphs might have $1/2^{\Omega(n)}$ resolution.
-It is even unclear, a priori, whether the worst-case resolution of T-drawings, F-drawings, and FG-morphs can be expressed as \emph{any} function of natural parameters\footnote{The number $n$ of vertices of the graph is not the only parameter that needs to be taken into account in order to bound the resolution of T-drawings, F-drawings, and FG-morphs.
+Eades and Garvan~\cite{eg-dspg-95} proved that T-drawings of $n$-vertex maximal plane graphs might have $1/2^{\Omega(n)}$ resolution; this was independently observed by Chambers et al.~\cite{cegl-dgp-12}.
+Furthermore, an $1/2^{O(n)}$ lower bound for the resolution of T-drawings {\em in which one is allowed to choose the polygon representing the outer cycle} has been proved by~\cite{mrs-sge-11}; see also~\cite{rg-rsp-96} and Section~\ref{se:algebra}, where we discuss the techniques used in~\cite{mrs-sge-11,rg-rsp-96}.
+It is unclear, a priori, whether the worst-case resolution of T-drawings, F-drawings, and FG-morphs can be expressed as \emph{any} function of natural parameters\footnote{The number $n$ of vertices of the graph is not the only parameter that needs to be taken into account in order to bound the resolution of T-drawings, F-drawings, and FG-morphs.
 Indeed, for T-drawings and F-drawings, one might have to consider the resolution of the prescribed polygon $\mathcal P$ (which is a triangle, since we deal with maximal plane graphs) and the values of the coefficient matrix $\Lambda$.
-Further, for FG-morphs, one might have to consider the resolution of the input drawings $\Gamma_0$ and $\Gamma_1$.} representing the input size and resolution\footnote{It is tempting to derive a lower bound on the resolution of, say, an F-drawing by means of algebraic computations only.
-Indeed, by Equations~\ref{eq:x} and~\ref{eq:y}, by Cramer's rule, and by simple geometric formulae, the distance between two geometric objects in the F-drawing can be expressed as a ratio between two polynomials whose variables are the terms of $\Lambda$ and the coordinates of the vertices of $\mathcal P$, and whose degree is smaller than or equal to a quadratic function of $N$.
-In order to lower bound such a ratio, one has to lower bound the numerator and to upper bound the denominator.
-While the latter is relatively easy to accomplish, it is not clear to us how to achieve the former.}.
+Further, for FG-morphs, one might have to consider the resolution of the input drawings $\Gamma_0$ and $\Gamma_1$.} representing the input size and resolution.

 We prove the following results\footnote{At a first glance, our use of the $O(\cdot)$ and $\Omega(\cdot)$ notation in the paper seems to be inverted.
 For example, Theorem~\ref{th:lower-bound-gt-drawings} shows a bound of $r\cdot \lambda^{O(n)}$ on the resolution of F-drawings.
 This is a lower bound, and not an upper bound, given that $\lambda<1$.
 Indeed, the $O(\cdot)$ notation indicates that the exponent has a value which is \emph{at most something}, hence the entire power has a value which is \emph{at least something} (smaller than one).}.
 First, we show a lower bound on the resolution of F-drawings (and thus on the resolution of T-drawings).